GrassHopper1977/BSD-USB-to-CAN/tests/tests3/tests3.md

 # Tests 3

-The aim of this test was to compare the performance of the USB to CAN module when using the Morello CHERI board in CheriBSD's Hybrid and Full Caps modes.
+The aim of this test was to compare the performance of the USB to CAN module when using the Morello CHERI board in CheriBSD's Hybrid and Pure Caps modes.

 # Synopsis

-The test revealed that, some aspects of the code, ran faster in Full Caps mode than in Hybrid Mode.
+The test revealed that, some aspects of the code, ran faster in Pure Caps mode than in Hybrid Mode.
 We analysed the times taken and found that they did not fit a standard distribution.
 Instead the results seems quite quantised.

 # Method